-This cute, reversible girls cape pattern is an ideal Winter sewing pattern for kids.
-It is lined and reversible so all your stitching is hidden inside the cape and no serger is required.
-I have used Velcro for the tab fastening but you could also use a button or even a sew-in press stud.
-Make it plain and simple or add a fun applique like this little red riding hood.
+This cute, reversible girls cape pattern is an ideal Winter sewing pattern.
+It is lined and reversible, so all your stitching is hidden inside the cape, and no serger is required.
+I have used Velcro for the tab fastening, but you could also use a button or even a sew-in press stud.
+Make it plain and simple, or add a fun applique like this little red riding hood.

 Girls Cape Pattern Tutorial